-5.7 Personal data breaches
+8.7 Personal data breaches

-The GDPR defines a personal data breach as meaning

-'a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed'.
+The GDPR defines a personal data breach as meaning 'a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed'.

-A clear assessment procedure for data breaches is to be implemented.
-All staff in the PSA will notify the PSA's Data Protection Officer where they identify or suspect a breach of personal data.
+A clear assessment procedure and Standard Operating Procedure (SOP) for data breaches is to be implemented.
+All staff in the PSA will notify the PSA's Data Protection Officer (Paul Chappell) and the PSA Data Officer (Keith Nolan) where they identify or suspect a breach of personal data.
+A detailed SOP for handling data breaches will be circulated annually by the Data Protection Officer.
 In accordance with GDPR, the DPO will notify the Data Protection Commission without undue delay where a breach is likely to result in a risk to the rights and freedoms of the data subject(s) involved.